tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 in order to set the path to `database.bin`.

-4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against undesired access.
+4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against continuous access within a short time.

 5. Custom validation function can be added using `ip-geo-block-comment` filter hook with `add_filter()`.